All About Function Generators

 A function generator is a signal source that has the capability of producing different types of waveforms as its output signal.
 The most common output waveforms are sine-waves, triangular waves, square waves, and sawtooth waves.
 The frequencies of such waveforms may be adjusted from a fraction of a hertz to several hundred kHz.

-Actually the function generators are very versatile instruments as they are capable of producing a wide variety of waveforms and frequencies.
-In fact, each of the waveform they generate are particularly suitable for a different group of applications.
+Actually, the function generators are very versatile instruments as they are capable of producing a wide variety of waveforms and frequencies.
+In fact, each of the waveforms they generate is particularly suitable for a different group of applications.
 The uses of sinusoidal outputs and square-wave outputs have already been described in the earlier Arts.
 The triangular-wave and sawtooth wave outputs of function generators are commonly used for those applications which need a signal that increases (or reduces) at a specific linear rate.
 They are also used in driving sweep oscillators in oscilloscopes and the X-axis of X-Y recorders.

-The block diagram of a function generator is given in figure.
-In this instrument the frequency is controlled by varying the magnitude of current that drives the integrator.
+The block diagram of a function generator is given in the figure.
+In this instrument, the frequency is controlled by varying the magnitude of the current that drives the integrator.
 This instrument provides different types of waveforms (such as sinusoidal, triangular and square waves) as its output signal with a frequency range of 0.01 Hz to 100 kHz.

 The voltage comparator multivibrator changes state at a predetermined maximum level, of the integrator output voltage.
 This change cuts-off the current supply from supply source 1 and switches to the supply source 2.
 The current supply source 2 supplies a reverse current to the integrator so that its output drops linearly with time.
 When the output attains a predetermined level, the voltage comparator again changes state and switches on to the current supply source.
 The output of the integrator is a triangular wave whose frequency depends on the current supplied by the constant current supply sources.
 The comparator output provides a square wave of the same frequency as output.
 The resistance diode network changes the slope of the triangular wave as its amplitude changes and produces a sinusoidal wave with less than 1% distortion.